 No direct supervision is rostered before 9.00am.
 Students who arrive on early buses must wait quietly in the COLA.
 Other students are requested not to arrive at school before 9.00am.

-Children are to leave the school grounds as soon as possible after 3.30pm.
 Direct supervision is only available for students waiting to be collected, crossing Lilac Avenue or catching a bus.
 Students who behave poorly while waiting for buses can be denied the option of this type of transportation.

 OUT OF BOUNDS